arcus-azure/arcus/community/blog/2020.10-Introducing-message-handling-with-Azure-Service-Bus-message-influence/README.md

 We've introduced the capability to fallback to a dedicated mesage handler when no other handler criteria is met.

 When a message is received on the message pump and there is not a single registered message handler that can handle the message correctly based on the message routing, the library provides a way to route your message to a fallback message handler.
-This can of course be used when you expect that the received message will not always be handled.
+This can be used as a fail-safe to create awareness of these messages or when you expect that the received message will not always be handled.

 For more information on this topic, see our [dedicated docs page](https://messaging.arcus-azure.net/features/message-pumps/customization#fallback-message-handling) that explains this concept more thoroughly.

 The fallback message handling is possible more correct when we're talking about dead lettering a message.
 Fallback message handlers will process the Azure Service Bus message when none other regular message handler was able to correctly process it.
 At the end of the fallback message processing, the message could be dead lettered on Azure for example.